 Delayed abomasal emptying prevents the development of insulin resistance

 One of the most common concerns when feeding young calves elevated planes of nutrition is the effect on insulin sensitivity.
-Hyperglycaemia, hyperinsulinaemia, and glucosuria are commonly observed in veal calves fed large volumes of milk early in life[2,3,4].
-Insulin resistance could in a reduced efficiency of protein and energy utilization or could increase the risk of developing metabolic diseases at a later age[6,7].
+Hyperglycaemia, hyperinsulinemia, and glucosuria are commonly observed in veal calves fed large volumes of milk early in life[2,3,4].
+Insulin resistance could result in a reduced efficiency of protein and energy utilization or could increase the risk of developing metabolic diseases at a later age[6,7].
 The rate of abomasal emptying may reduce the speed of nutrient delivery to the small intestines and meals with high glucose levels have been shown to reduce the rate of gastric emptying.
 Larger meals may also delay gastric emptying and thus help control blood glucose levels[9,10].

 MacPherson et al[9,10] studied the effect of feeding high amounts of calf milk replacer on glucose metabolism and gastric emptying.

 Key takeaways from the research

 Delayed gastric emptying in calves fed high amounts of calf milk replacer reduces the speed of gut delivery of nutrients

 Feeding dairy calves high planes of nutrition results in delayed gastric emptying